kinoz01/net/Link-Layer Discovery & Authentication.md

 -   There’s no SSID or encryption; physical connection = immediate link layer ready.

-Now that your NIC can send frames to the AP (or Ethernet switch), the next step is to get a network configuration launching DHCP routine first.
+Now that your NIC can send frames to the AP (or Ethernet switch), the next step is to get a network configuration launching DHCP routine.